muano30/muano/_posts/2021-10-19- Ways to Converting Number To String.md

 # Explanation.

-We all know in coding the are many ways to solve a problem and it depend on how you approach the propblem or how you understand it, this are ways of converting number to be string.
+We all know in coding the are many ways to solve a problem and it depend on how you approach the propblem or how you understand it, this are ways of converting typeof number to be typeof string.

 1. let a = 2
    console.log(typeof(a))   (........Here the typeof will be a number......)